Page Start

 (excluding in-house formulations such as decoctions, because of unknown quality of the medicines used)

-2. 2) Randomized controlled trials (RCTs), quasi-randomized controlled trials (quasi-RCTs), crossover trials, and meta-analyses
+2. 2) Randomized controlled trials (R CTs), quasi-randomized controlled trials (quasi-RCTs), crossover trials, and meta-analyses

 (including some with randomization procedure not fully indicated.
 Crossover trials are regarded as RCT)